sanjayankur31/ankursinha.in/content/event-report-linux-open-week.rst

 :date: 2009-03-30 19:10
 :author: ankur
 :category: Tech
-:tags: Fedora, Fedora 10, Intall Fest, linux, LUGManipal
+:tags: Fedora
-:tags: Fedora, Fedora 10, Intall Fest, linux, LUGManipal
+:tags: Fedora
-:tags: Fedora, Fedora 10, Intall Fest, linux, LUGManipal
+:tags: Fedora
-:tags: Fedora, Fedora 10, Intall Fest, linux, LUGManipal
+:tags: Fedora
 :slug: event-report-linux-open-week

 The Open Week came to an end today.
 It was a busy week, and met with